sandord/aseprite-atari-st/README.md

 | **License** | MIT |
 | **AI Assisted** | Yes — code generated with AI help |

+## Why?

+Because editing Atari ST palettes in Aseprite can be cumbersome without a dedicated tool.
+Because Aseprite uses 8 bits per channel (0–255) while the Atari ST's palette hardware uses only 3 bits per channel (0–7), it can be hard to know if the ST can display a given color.

 ## Screenshot

 ![Atari ST Palette Editor screenshot](screenshot.png)